jameshball/osci-render/README.md

 ## Building

 All dependencies are specified in the `pom.xml` file.
-Cloning this repo and using IntelliJ should make building a painless process.
+Cloning this repo and using IntelliJ with Maven should make building a painless process.

-[`xtaudio`](https://sjoerdvankreel.github.io/xt-audio/) is the only library that is not on Maven central, and so it is provided in the `lib` folder and a system dependency is given in `pom.xml`.

 ## Contact